The recording may not reflect the most recent changes to this article.

 But also, as we’ve discussed, even if we successfully manage to make AI do what we want (i.e. we ‘align’ it), we might still end up choosing something bad for it to do!
 So we need to worry about the incentives not just of the AI systems, but of the human actors using them.

-We estimate there are around 300 people around the world working directly on reducing the chances of an AI-related existential catastrophe.
-Of these, about two thirds are working on technical AI safety research, with the rest split between strategy (and other governance) research and advocacy.3
+We estimate there are around 400 people around the world working directly on reducing the chances of an AI-related existential catastrophe (with a 90% confidence interval ranging between 200 and 1,000).
+Of these, about three quarters are working on technical AI safety research, with the rest split between strategy (and other governance) research and advocacy.5 We think there are around 800 people working in complementary roles, but we’re highly uncertain about this estimate.3

 In The Precipice, Ord estimated that there was between $10 million and $50 million spent on reducing AI risk in 2020.